guidance-guarantee-programme/pension_guidance/content/when_you_die.md

 If you take your tax-free lump sum but don’t use it before you die (eg it’s left in your bank account), it becomes part of your estate.
 Your estate is everything you own and all your money when you die.
 This means your beneficiary may need to pay [Inheritance Tax](https://www.gov.uk/inheritance-tax/overview) on it.

-The same is true if you take all or part of your pot as cash and don't use it all before you die.
+The same is true if you take all or part of your pot as cash and don’t use it all before you die.

 ##Leaving behind a pension

-When you die, if you have money still sitting in your pension pot, or if you're taking your pension as an [annuity](/pension-pot-options#get-a-guaranteed-income-annuity) or as a flexible income ([flexi-access drawdown](/pension-pot-options#get-a-flexible-income)), the following tax rules apply:
+When you die, if you have money still sitting in your pension pot, or if you’re taking your pension as an [annuity](/pension-pot-options#get-a-guaranteed-income-annuity) or as a flexible income ([flexi-access drawdown](/pension-pot-options#get-a-flexible-income)), the following tax rules apply:

 - your beneficiary will inherit your pension tax free if you die before 75
-- your beneficiary will pay tax if you're 75 or over when you die
+- your beneficiary will pay tax if you’re 75 or over when you die

-If you're 75 or over when you die, how much tax they pay depends on whether they take it as a single lump sum or use it to get a retirement income (as an annuity or flexi-access drawdown).
+If you’re 75 or over when you die, how much tax they pay depends on whether they take it as a single lump sum or use it to get a retirement income (as an annuity or flexi-access drawdown).

 From April 2016, new tax rules apply for inheriting a pension from someone who dies at 75 or later.